cleverington/drupal-vm-workflow/README.md

 This is especially true when applying changes to UT Web.
 By using the 'patch' functionality, only the specific changes to specific files are made, whereas using the ```git pull``` functionality pulls down complete copies of every single file and compares them to the files on the server.
 By using patches, changes are done in KB instead of MB, which can greatly reduce the digital overhead on UT Web.

 Git Projects in Drupal should always be known as '6.x-?.x' (for Drupal 6), '7.x-?.x' (for Drupal 7), and '8.x-?.x' with various Branches and Forks eventually created based on Project needs.
-Currently the project root for both projects is 'master', but this is temporary.
+Currently the project root for both projects is '7.x-0.x-dev', but this is temporary as it will all be rolled into `master` and allow for User selection of preferred project / options.

 ### Example Workflow
 #### Changes are made to ~/drupal-vm-workflow/redesign/config-files/config.yml from branch 'master':